saveourtool/save-cli/save-plugins/warn-plugin/README.md

 If line number is not present in the comment, it's assumed to be `current line + 1` in regex group with lineCaptureGroupIdx.
 `linePlaceholder` is an optional placeholder for the line number that is recognized as the current line and supports addition and subtraction.

-`warningsInputPattern` and `warningsOutputPattern` must include some mandatory capture groups: for line number (if `warningTextHasLine` is true), for column number (if `warningTextHasColumn` is true) and for warning text.
+`expectedWarningsPattern` and `actualWarningsPattern` must include some mandatory capture groups: for line number (if `warningTextHasLine` is true), for column number (if `warningTextHasColumn` is true) and for warning text.
 Their indices can be customized with `lineCaptureGroup`, `columnCaptureGroup` and `messageCaptureGroup` parameters.
 These parameters are shared between input and output pattern;
 usually you'll want them to be consistent to make testing easier, i.e. if input has line number, then so should output.